Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole II: linearized gravity: Proof of Theorem on Slowly Rotating Kerr

-Here, we applied integration by parts to the first two lines and utilized the definition \eqref{eq:DefOfphi012NegaSpinS2} and similar estimates as \eqref{eq:ControlOfEnergyOnConstantrc} to control the boundary terms at $\check{R}_3$ and $\check{r}_3$ by appropriately choosing these two radius parameters.
+Here, we applied integration by parts to the first two lines and utilized the definition \eqref{eq:DefOfphi012NegaSpinS2} and similar estimates as \eqref{eq:ControlOfEnergyOnConstantrc} to control the boundary terms at $\check{r}_3$ by appropriately choosing this radius parameter.
 In summary, we have